John Owen. 1688. “Of Deacons” in The True Nature of a Gospel Church and Its Government. London.

 Read notes on John 1:34ff from Calvin, Cyril of Alexandria and the excellent modern commentator Frederick Dale Bruner; also sermons by Chrysostom and Augustine.
 Augustine has several interesting things to about Nathanael and his interaction with Jesus.

 A collection of well-written introductions to each New Testament book.
 Always helpful.
 I’m using this right now as one of my prep-resources for the NT Survey class I’m teaching.
+At wtsbooks.

 Thomas Foxcroft.
 1733.
 The Divine Right of Deacons.
 Boston: Green for Henchman and Phillips.

 Isaac Watts.
 1747.
 The Rational Foundation of a Christian Church and the Terms of Christian Communion.
 To Which Are Added Three Discourses, Viz.
 Disc.
 I. A Patter for a Dissenting Preacher.
 Disc.
 II.
 The Office of Deacons.
 Disc.
 III.
 Invitations to Church-Fellowship.
 London: Rose and Crown in the Poulty and Buck in Pater-Noster Row.

 Isaac Watts impresses me.
 I explain why here and include the outline for this reading.

 James T. Dennison, Jr., ed.
 2014.
 Reformed Confessions of the 16th and 17th Centuries in English Translation.
 4 vols.
 Grand Rapids: Reformation Heritage Books.